 We at the SOF community have a common set of skills and a mastery of unconventional warfare that enable us to recruit enemies and persuade them to switch sides.
 As the commander of a Special Forces Company deployed during the Marawi Crisis, I was tasked to facilitate the rescue of a Catholic priest, Rev. Father Chito Suganob.

 With the information given to us by Lt Col L., I was able to communicate secretly with an enemy who was inside the MBA.
 My troops and I studied his voice, tried to predict his behavior, and gathered as much information as we could about him.

-Upon applying techniques of negotiation delivered through a series of Short Message Service (SMS), the enemy with the Codename, C1 snapped.
+Upon applying negotiation techniques delivered through a series of Short Message Service (SMS), the enemy with the Codename C1 snapped.
 He was not ready yet to surrender, but he was convinced that Rev. Fr.
 Chito Suganob and the other hostages should be released.
-It was unclear how many of his comrades cooperated with him, but nonetheless they did so carefully.
-Through our continuous efforts, some of the enemies had agreed with our scheme on how to rescue Rev. Fr.
+It was unclear how many of his comrades cooperated with him, but nonetheless, they did so carefully.
+Through our continuous efforts, some enemies agreed with our scheme to rescue Rev. Fr.
 Suganob.
-The enemy guards turned a blind eye as the priest, accompanied by our main contact, walked through their perimeter defense positions until arriving at our agreed link-up point.
+The enemy guards turned a blind eye as the priest, accompanied by our primary contact, walked through their perimeter defense positions until we arrived at our agreed link-up point.